This post may contain affiliate links. Please read my disclosure policy.

 This recipe walks through the steps for making classic fettuccine Alfredo recipe at home, with plenty of creamy, buttery sauce.
 Using pantry staples like butter, cream, fettuccine noodles and Parmesan cheese, you can make one of the most comforting and soul-satisfying pasta dinners in about 10 minutes.

 Fettuccine Alfredo, featuring a type of long, thick pasta noodle in a creamy, cheesy sauce, is comfort food in its purest form.
-This pasta dinner could not be simpler to prepare, even for novice home cooks.
+Alongside an easy homemade pasta carbonara, this pasta dinner could not be simpler to prepare — even for novice home cooks.
 The sauce is a winning combo of butter, cheese and cream — I like to describe it as a festival of carbs, all wrapped up in a luscious package.

 It’s no wonder that everyone from small children to adults go crazy for it!